juanm-ibarbalz/centinai/backend/docs/backend-api.md

 **Validation rules:**

 - If payloadFormat is "structured", fieldMapping must be empty or undefined.
-- If "custom", the fieldMapping must include "text", "from", and "timestamp".
+- If "custom", the fieldMapping must include "text", "from", "timestamp" and "to".
+- fieldMapping can include "userName" to optimize tagging.

 **Responses:**